 What is a Preventive Maintenance Schedule?

-Preventive maintenance schedule (also called preventative maintenance schedule) is a set of planned maintenance tasks that happens regularly on critical assets to avoid equipment failure.
+A preventive maintenance schedule (or preventative maintenance schedule) is a set of asset or infrastructure maintenance tasks planned for specific times or intervals in order to avoid equipment failure.

-Different from reactive maintenance, which occurs when equipment has already broken down, PM takes a proactive approach to asset maintenance to keep assets in optimal working order.
+Different from reactive maintenance, which occurs when equipment has already broken down, preventive maintenance takes a proactive approach to asset maintenance to keep critical assets in optimal working order.
+By developing a well-researched preventive maintenance plan, you have all the ingredients you need to create your schedule.

 How to Create a Preventive Maintenance Schedule